 Raw eggs may contain Salmonella so should be avoided.
 Smoothies, mayonnaise or desserts like mousse may contain raw eggs.

-Hummus may contain Salmonella and should be avoided.
+Hummus and tahini may contain Salmonella and should be avoided.

 Raw seed sprouts